Publication ethics and publication malpractice statement

-It is duty of the publisher to support huge efforts of Editors and reviewers to maintain the integrity of the scholarly record.
-Publisher has a supporting and investigating role in submission, communication, publication process, and guardianship of scholarly record.
-Publication ethics and publication malpractice statement of SolarLits is completely based on the Committee on Publication Ethics (COPE) code of conduct and best-practice guidelines for journal Editors , ethical guidelines for peer Reviewers and Authors [2,3].
+The publisher acknowledges and supports efforts of Editors and reviewers to give valuable suggestions and recommendations to improve quality of manuscripts and maintain the integrity of the scholarly articles.
+Publication ethics and publication malpractice statements are developed based on the Committee on Publication Ethics (COPE) code of conduct and best-practice guidelines for journal Editors , ethical guidelines for peer Reviewers and Authors [2,3].

 Duties of Editors